A prostate urethral lift is a minimally-invasive procedure used to treat an enlarged prostate.

-This minimally-invasive treatment involves no cutting, heating or removal of prostate tissue.
+This revolutionary treatment involves no cutting, heating or removal of prostate tissue.
 If medication has failed to relieve your symptoms and you don’t want to have major surgery or take pills, this procedure is an effective alternative treatment.
-An additional benefit of the procedure is the fact it does not have any negative effect on erectile and ejaculatory function.

 What happens during the procedure?

 Prostatic urethral lift is typically performed under general anaesthesia, so you'll be asleep.

 The surgeon places small implants to hold the enlarged prostate out of the way and increase the urethral opening.
 Imagine your enlarged prostate being like a closed pair of curtains then opened and secured in place with the implants.

 The procedure is quick and takes around 15 minutes.

 Typically, patients can go home the same day without a catheter.

 There is minimal downtime post-treatment and often men can return to normal day to day activities within 24 hours.
 You can resume sexual activity when you feel comfortable.